Application Access Guides | Teleport

 - Amazon DynamoDB Access: How to access Amazon DynamoDB as an application.

-- Application Access HA: How to configure the Teleport Application Service for high availability.
+- Application Service HA: How to configure the Teleport Application Service for high availability.